oneapi-src/oneAPI-samples/Frameworks/TensorFlow/Performance-Analysis/README.md

 # TensorFlow Performance Analysis by using Intel Model Zoo
-This sample contains two Jupyter notebooks from Intel Model Zoo, and those Jupyter notebooks help users analyze the performance difference among
-Stock Tensorflow and Intel Tensorflow steps by steps.
+This sample contains two Jupyter notebooks from Intel Model Zoo to help users analyze the performance difference among Stock Tensorflow and Intel Tensorflow.
-[Intel Model Zoo](https://github.com/IntelAI/models) contains links to pre-trained models, sample scripts, best practices, and step-by-step tutorials for many popular open-source machine learning models optimized by Intel to run on Intel® Xeon® Scalable processors.

 | Optimized for                     | Description
 |:---                               |:---